 Your Debt Agreement Administrator will let you know if you have to continue paying these debts after your Part 9 Debt Agreement has finished.
 If you aren’t sure, give them a call.

 The impact on your credit file

-Your Part 9 Debt Agreement will removed from your credit file and your name being removed from the NPII after 5 years.
-Leaving you with a clean slate to rebuild your finances.
+Your Part 9 Debt Agreement will be removed from your credit file and your name removed from the NPII after 5 years.
+This leaves you with a clean slate to rebuild your finances.

 Immediately after your Part 9 Debt Agreement discharge, you might find your credit score to be quite low.
 This is most likely due to a lack of financial activity in your credit history and should improve in the coming months.